 Very special value is the stained glass in the windows.
 It has been created in different time periods, but part has been preserved from the Medieval times.

 Interesting feature is the top floor of the cathedral – it is built from oak wood, which serves well since 1220.
 It is estimated that 1,300 oak trees have been used here – these trees would form a forest with an area of 21 ha.

 The organ of the cathedral has 7,800 pipes.
-Being organist in Notre Dame is highly prestigious position for a musician.
+Being organist in Notre Dame is a highly prestigious position for a musician.
 Currently here are appointed four organists, each playing for three months of the year.

 Cathedral has five bells.
-The great bourdon bell Emmanuel is located in the south tower – happily it was saved from the destruction during the French Revolution.
-It weighs over 13 tons and has beautiful tone.
-In north tower are four other bells – currently there are made new ones, which will be installed in 2013.
+The great bourdon bell Emmanuel is located in the south tower – happily, it was saved from the destruction during the French Revolution.
+It weighs over 13 tons and has a beautiful tone.
+In the north tower are four other bells – currently, there are made new ones, which will be installed in 2013.